Early Childhood » Preschool

 Toileting Expectations

-We encourage families to begin the process of toilet training several months prior to the start of Nursery school.
+We encourage families to begin the process of toilet training several months prior to the start of Preschool.
 We understand that toilet training is a process that takes time and practice.
+The expectation is that children are toileting independently.
 Accidents occur on occasion and are part of the learning.
-Teachers support children with the toilet training process by offering gentle reminders and routine bathroom times to reinforce what is being learned at home and help reduce the number of accidents that might occur throughout the day.
+Teachers support children by offering gentle reminders and routine bathroom times to reinforce what is being learned at home and help reduce the number of accidents that might occur throughout the day.
 We expect that some children might need disposable underwear for nap time.
 Our goal is to encourage children to feel secure and confident to use the toilet consistently with minimal dependence.